azr4e1/personal-website/content/wiki/use-a-map-to-represent-a-set-in-go.md

 +++

-# Use a map to represent a set in Go
 When you want to represent a set of objects in Go, a nice trick is to use a map with keys as your objects, and values as booleans.

 E.g.: